bgpsecurity/rpstir2/README.md

 #### 2.3.1 Start and stop the RPSTIR2 service
 To execute all RPSTIR2 commands, the RPSTIR2 service must be started first.
+You can check for errors by looking at the log files in ./log/ directory.

 ```shell
 $ cd /root/rpki/rpstir2/bin